And you go to Davidknight.gold if you'd like to start accumulating some gold and silver or gold or silver.

 The people are going to get wiped out.

-That's why I think BlackRock embrace Bitcoin and Larry's Bink and those guys.
+That's why I think BlackRock embraced Bitcoin and Larry Fink and those guys.

-I still have to hang a question mark over that.
+I still have a hang a question mark over that.

-Not exactly sure why, but I think it has something to do with stablecoins, Dravis.
+I'm not exactly sure why, but I think it has something to do with stablecoins, Travis.

-I think it has something to do with what they want to build digitally with the public-private partnership of stable coins and the dollar out of a backdoor CBDC so they can control, contract, and expand the money supply in real time.
+I think it has something to do with what they want to build digitally with the public-private partnership of stablecoins and the dollar, and of a backdoor CBDC, so they can control, track, and expand the money supply in real time.

-I think that's ultimately one of their goals, along with surveillance and other things.
+I think that will, that's ultimately one of their goals, along with surveillance and other things.

-As you've pointed out, my dad's pointed out, and we've talked about the tracking ability that comes with stable coins, the ability to shut off your entire bank account and just completely deprive you of any ability to pay for things, to interact with the economy at all, is what they really want.
+The tracking ability that comes with stablecoins, the ability to shut off your entire bank account and just completely deprive you of any ability to pay for things, to interact with the economy at all is what they really want.

 It comes with surveillance, it comes with debanking built in.